 Action, based on the ongoing evaluation of safety issues, is planned and taken as the need arises.
 The District Safety Committee, comprised of representatives from each site as well as District Maintenance Staff, meets semi-annually to evaluate safety needs and address solutions.
 Annual review of this School Safety Plan helps both the School Site Council and the Board of Trustees focus on school safety and suggest additional ways to make our schools safer.
-In addition, following each emergency and disaster drill, meetings are held with faculty and staff to determine ways to improve emergency preparedness and procedures.
 Principals lead on-going efforts to increase school safety at their respective school sites.